jeanlouisHERVE/E-COMMERCE-PROJECT/README.md

 # E-COMMERCE-PROJECT
-This is the e-shop of a fake society made for personal improvement
+This is the React e-shop of a fake society made for personal improvement